 The Youth of Jerusalem

-A leadership and media training initiative integrated into the curriculum of East and West Jerusalem schools.
+A leadership and digital media literacy program integrated into the curriculum of East and West Jerusalem schools.
 By combining structured educational workshops with inter-school collaborative activities, participants gain essential tools and confidence to amplify their voices through media competency, and bridge societal divides, contributing to a more cohesive and inclusive Jerusalem.

 Overview